leejoramo/UUCGV/UUCGV ByLaws.md

 > Move to Article VI: Meetings, Section F

 The Bylaws may be amended or replaced at the Annual Congregation Meeting or a Special Congregation Meeting of the Congregation, by a two-thirds (2/3) vote of those Voting Members present, providing that a quorum is present at the meeting.
 The notice of the meeting at which amendments will be considered shall include a copy of the proposed amendments.
 The text of any proposed amendment may be changed at the meeting prior to adoption by a simple majority vote of the voting members present.

+# Move to Policy

+## Ad-Hoc Teams

+5. **Property Team:** The Property Team shall be responsible for the maintenance and repair of Church property.
+It shall:

+    1. Reports to the Board
+    2. function as the liaison between the Board and other parties (such as contractors, landlords, etc)
+    3. assure the good management and stewardship of entrusted properties and resources
+    4. identify problems related to the space rental or owned property and make recommendations to the Board
+    5. shall be responsible for the maintenance and repair of any other real property or major equipment and furniture which the Congregation may own or acquire